 GLONASS is generally more precise in mountainous regions, while Galileo offers better accuracy in urban environments.
 When you combine either of these two systems with GPS, your receiver will usually be dead on about your location.

-Additionally, if you want the ability of using more than just one navigation system, you will have to make sure that your device allows for it.
+Additionally, if you want the ability to use more than just one navigation system, you will have to make sure that your device allows for it.
 And this is especially true if you’re interested in testing out the accuracy of Galileo satellites – devices that were manufactured before 2016 likely won’t be able to receive signals from European satellites.

-Judging strictly by the numbers, Galileo is technically the best and most accurate satellite navigation system that exists.
-However, it is also the youngest and it’s not even 100% complete yet, so I wouldn’t ditch GPS just yet.
+Galileo is technically the best and most accurate satellite navigation system around.
+However, it is also the youngest and least used.

-And depending on where you live and what devices you use, you might not even have the option of not using GPS.
+Depending on where you live and what devices you use, you might not even have the option of using anything other than GPS.
 It is the oldest global navigation satellite system, and most devices will only let you use other systems in combination with GPS – especially in the United States.

-The main difference between GPS, GLONASS and Galileo is which country created them.
-United States, Russia and the European Union all want to have a high-precision positioning system independent of the others, so that they could still offer this service if the one of the other systems fails.
+The main difference between GPS, GLONASS, and Galileo is which country created them.
+United States, Russia, and the European Union all want to have a high-precision positioning system independent of the others, so that they could still offer this service if one of the other systems fails.

-The differences in performances are barely noticeable to the average user, so it really doesn’t matter which exact one you are using.
+The differences in performance is barely noticeable to the average user, so it really doesn’t matter which exact one you are using.
 It is only when you start using a combination of two navigation systems that you can see some accuracy improvements.
 It’s recommended to use GLONASS in mountainous regions and higher latitudes, while Galileo improves accuracy in urban environments.